rao-anirudh/BT5240-Computational-Systems-Biology/README.md

 # BT5240-Computational-Systems-Biology
-This repository contains all material related to the course BT5240 (Computational Systems Biology) taught by Prof. Karthik Raman during the Jan-May 2025 semester at IIT Madras.
+This repository contains all code related to the assignments for the course BT5240 (Computational Systems Biology) taught by Prof. Karthik Raman during the Jan-May 2025 semester at IIT Madras.
 <br/>
 <br/>
 | Assignment | Description |